1000 Series: School & Community Relations

 4. Proof of insurance has been supplied to the superintendent [or designee] and the insurance satisfies the minimum coverage requirements for driving personal vehicles in the state of Iowa; and

-5. When the parents/guardians of the students to be transported have given written permission to the superintendent [or designee].
+5. When the parents of the students to be transported have given written permission to the superintendent [or designee].

-This policy statement applies to transportation of students for school purposes in addition to transporting students to and from their designated attendance centers.
-The superintendent may develop an administrative policy to implement this policy.
+This policy statement applies to transportation of students for school purposes in addition to transporting students to and from their designated attendance center.
+The superintendent may develop an administrative process to implement this policy.

 Adopted: 6/85